A Repeat Visit – Homolovi State Park

 For dessert we split the Bread Pudding which was excellent!
 Apologies for not taking a video of us waddling around the hotel.

-You might get the impression that we totally love this place because on the morning of our departure, we returned for breakfast where we both had the same breakfast we had on our first visit in 2017.
+You might get the impression that we totally love this place, because on the morning of our departure, we returned for breakfast, where we both had the same breakfast we had on our first visit in 2017.
 For me, it was the Corn Maiden Delight ($14), a bowl of warm corn polenta topped with fire roasted tomatoes, fresh spinach, two poached eggs, Jalapeno jack cheese roasted corn salsa.

 Rob had Chorizo Hash ($16), which was house-made mild beef chorizo, diced potatoes, two scrambled eggs, diced onions, bell peppers, cheddar cheese and topped with diced tomatoes and sliced avocado and served with a flour tortilla.

 Sadly our stay here came to end and it was time to move on.
-Our next campground was new destination for us!
+Our next campground was a new destination for us!

 Comments